roger21gm/GOS/README.md

 ### Comprehension lists

-A comprehension list will define an anonymous array.
+A comprehension list will define an anonymous list.
 It is possible to generate comprehension lists in a multiple ways:

 - From temporal variables: `[ a * b | b, a in 1..10 where b < 3 and a != 4]`: